phucnamjose/self-balance-vehicle/docs/theory/pi-tuning.md

 These $K_p$, $K_i$ drop straight into the [wheel-speed-controller](wheel-speed-controller.md) control law, on top of its feedforward ($u_{ff} = \omega_{set}/K$), deadband compensation, and anti-windup.
+The continuous $C(s)$ tuned here becomes the per-tick difference equations that run in firmware via the discretization in [pi-discretization.md](pi-discretization.md).
 Because the feedforward already supplies most of the duty, the PI only trims the residual, so the cancellation-based gains are a conservative, robust starting point - then fine-tune on hardware against a real step.